magical-web-organization/InsuranceHub/data/_liability-insurance/product-liability-insurance.md

 ---
 layout: post
-title: Product Liability Insurance
+title: "Product Liability Insurance: Protecting your business from defective product claims"
 description: Product liability insurance protects businesses from damages caused by defective products.
 Learn how it works and why it is essential for any company that produces and sells products to consumers.
 date: 2023-03-22 23:01:56 +0300
-last_modified_at: 2023-03-22 23:01:56 +0300
+last_modified_at: 2023-03-22 20:16:09 +0300
 slug: product-liability-insurance
 original: "Product liability insurance: protecting your business from defective product claims"
 ---
 As a business owner, it is essential to protect your company from any potential claims that may arise from defective products.
 Product liability insurance is a type of coverage that can help your business in the case of a lawsuit related to a product failure or malfunction.
 This coverage can provide legal protection and financial assistance for your business in the event of an issue with one of your products.

 ## What is Product Liability Insurance?

 Product liability insurance is designed to protect businesses that sell or distribute goods to consumers.
 This insurance coverage can help protect companies from losses and expenses that may arise from any product-related mishaps.

 When a company sells a product to a consumer, they are accepting responsibility for the product's safety and quality.
 If the product has any defects that cause harm or injury to users, the company may be held liable for damages.
 Product liability insurance can help protect against financial losses and other damages that may arise as a result of such claims.